rguerreiro/express-device/README.md

     $ npm install express-device

-express-device is built on top of connect\express frameworks.
+express-device is built on top of [express](http://expressjs.com/) framework.
 Here's an example on how to configure express to use it:

 ```javascript
 app.configure(function(){